Developing methods for identifying the inflection point of a convex/concave curve: Introducing geometrical methods

-Another very important oppurtunity is the possibility of iterations like the well known \emph{bisection method} in root finding.
+Another very important opportunity is the possibility of iterations like the well known \emph{bisection method} in root finding.
 Recall that for a continuous function if $f(\alpha)\,f(\beta)<0$ then exist $\xi\in(\alpha,\beta)$ such that $f(\xi)=0$.
 Our ESE method always gives an interval that contains the true inflection point p or a point close to the edge a or b, if data is just convex (or just concave) and inflection point does not exist.
-EDE method also gives an interval, although it is more sensitive to errors, so it does not always give a point close to a or b, if simple convexity or concavity exist. \begin{enumerate} \item \emph{ESE iterative method or Bisection-ESE or BESE} We apply to initial data $(x_i,\phi_i),i=0,\ldots,n$ the ESE method and have the $0^{th}$ output for ESE method:\\
+EDE method also gives an interval in most cases, although it is more sensitive to errors, so it does not always give a point close to a or b, if simple convexity or concavity exist. \begin{enumerate} \item \emph{ESE iterative method or Bisection-ESE or BESE} We apply to initial data $\left\{(x_i,\phi_i),i=0,\ldots,n\right\}$ the ESE method and have the $0^{th}$ output for it:\\

 If and only if $j_l^{(0)}>j_r^{(0)}$, then we apply again ESE for data:\\